ekyurdakul/INDR520/readme.md

-INDR 520 Project
+INDR 520 Implementation Project

-Dijkstra's Algorithm:
-Original algorithm runs in O(V^2)
-Modified algorithm with minimum priority queue runs in O(E + VlogV)

-Discussion:
-Compare their performance on the same dataset
+Performamce comparison of Dijkstra's original and modified algorithms on the same dataset.